 The employer contributions to the plan also include interest credits.
 These interest credits are usually between 3% and 5% annually.
 Depending on how well investments in the plan perform, the minimum requirements concerning deductible contributions may vary each year.

-Are cash balance plan contributions tax deductible?
+Are contributions tax deductible?

 This rule, however, does not apply equally to all business owners.
 They, therefore, have to resort to other strategies meant to reduce their business taxable income for them to benefit from the tax deduction.
 Small businesses can achieve this by making maximum contributions to the traditional pension accounts while higher income companies have to strategize on reducing their taxable income to avoid high taxes.

 Partnerships, S corporations, and sole proprietorships can now make a deduction of 20% from qualified business income thanks to the 2017 tax reform legislation.
 The legislation, however, denies full benefit for service businesses like accountants, doctors or attorneys if their business owner’s taxable income goes beyond a set threshold amount.